Eesa2004/Mathematical-Space_Invaders/README.md

 Skills demonstrated:
 SQL Commands - sending data to a local rationalised database, Basic OOP,
-Basic python code,
+Basic Python code,
+Use of different modules/libraries such as pygame and numpy.

 Improvements I could make:
 Increase efficiency of code,
-Integrate complex concepts of OOP into code, connect to a cloud database.
+Integrate complex concepts of OOP into code, connect to a cloud database,
+Use of Pandas package to sort data.